 How to Perform: Place multiple small pieces of paper on a towel in front of you.
 Next, place a straw in your mouth and suck on the straw, allowing the paper to get picked up by the tip of the straw.
 Keep sucking on the straw as you carry the straw over to a cup, and stop sucking to release the paper into the cup.
 You should aim to successfully place all of the pieces of paper into the cup.
 You can start out with just 3 to 5 pieces of paper and slowly increase to around 10.

 How to Perform: While dry swallowing, squeeze all of the muscles associated with swallowing as hard as possible.
 Repeat this up to 10 times in a single session.
 You should do 3 sessions of this exercise per day to sufficiently strengthen your muscles.

 How to Perform: Take a deep breath and keep holding your breath as you place a small bite of food in your mouth and swallow.
-Then, cough to clear any remnants of salvia or food which may have gone down past your vocal cords.
+Then, cough to clear any remnants of saliva or food which may have gone down past your vocal cords.
 Lastly, exhale.
 During your first few attempts at the exercise, do not use food.
 Once you have sufficient practice with this exercise, you can try it with a tiny piece of food in your mouth.

-How to Perform: This exercise is basically the same as the previous one, but is a little more intense.
+How to Perform: This exercise is basically the same as the previous but is a little more intense.
 This time, you should bear down while taking a deep breath and then swallow hard.